-I can be reached at this email address or 555-5555.
+I can be reached at this email address or 555-555.
 Thank you for your consideration.
 I look forward to hearing from you.

+Regards,

-Regards, Jane Doe
+Jane Doe

-Before vour meeting
+Before your meeting

 Do a little background research on the Member whose office you are visiting.
 You should know what committees they serve on and how they have voted on legislation you care about.
 A quick Google search or perusal of the Member's website can give you important information on where the Member's priorities lie.
-If you are meeting with a member of the staff, you may be able to find information about their responsibilities or background (such as where they went to school).
+If you are meeting with a member of the staff, you may be able to find staff information about their responsibilities or background (such as where they went to school), although this information is not always readily available.

-Make sure you know ahead of time what you plan to say (see the section above on "Crafting your message.")
+Make sure you know ahead of time what you plan to say (see the section on "Crafting your message").
 Prepare and organize any written materials you plan to leave behind.
+COSSA's website

-COSSA's website has a number of "one-pagers" that you may wish to use during your visit (for example, state-level handouts on social and behavioral science funding).
+(www.cossa.org/advocacy/take-action) has a number of "one-pagers" that you may use during your visit (e.g. state-specific fact sheets on social and behavioral science funding).
 You may want to put them in a folder so the staff member can keep everything together after you have left.